 In August 1583, Gilbert’s remaining fleet departed Newfoundland without establishing a permanent colony because of a lack of vital supplies.
 Carrying most of the crew’s supplies, The Delight ran aground near Sable Island – a small island about 300 kilometres southeast of Halifax – where it sank, killing all but 16 crew members.

 The Squirrel, commanded by Gilbert, and The Golden Hinde continued home but crossed paths with a violent storm about 1,500 kilometres away from the Portuguese islands of Azores.
-The Squirrel began sinking; however, Gilbert refused to leave his doomed ship, instead sitting on the deck, reading a book, and reportedly uttering the phrase, “We are as near to heaven by sea as by land.”
+The Squirrel began sinking; however, Gilbert refused to leave his doomed ship; instead, he sat on the deck, read a book and reportedly uttered the phrase, “We are as near to heaven by sea as by land.”